matthieuSolente/what-happens-to-my-lang-attribute/README.md

 We start with a simple example.
 We indicate the attribute in three different places:

--the html tag
+- the html tag
--the body tag
+- the body tag
--a wrapping div
+- a wrapping div (Here I use a center tag to distinguish it from the div created by the mailbox)

 We also add the xml:lang="" attribute because the question is whether this attribute is useful or not for Outlook